 Brief history

 In 2002, DEQ convened the Blue Ribbon Committee on Wastewater Permitting (comprised of industry, environmental and local government representatives) to recommend improvements to DEQ’s water quality permit program.
-In 2004, the committee published a report containing a variety of recommendations, including increasing fee revenue by no more than three percent each year to address increasing program costs.
+In 2004, the committee published a report containing a variety of recommendations including increasing fee revenue by no more than three percent each year to address increasing program costs.
 The annual fee increase recommendation was adopted into law in 2005, and DEQ implemented fee increases in 2007, 2008, 2010, 2011 and 2012.
 The permit fee increase of 2.9 percent is proposed in an effort to address increasing program costs.

 A major modification for fee purposes involves an increase in effluent limitations or any other change that involves significant analysis by DEQ.